Dispensing Sample Medications: Risk Management Strategies

 - Assign administrative staff to review logs routinely for any inconsistencies.

-For assistance with implementing sample medication safeguards in your practice, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or email@example.com.
+Creating a system for dispensing sample medications can be a significant undertaking, but it provides many benefits for the practice and the patient.
+For assistance with implementing sample medication safeguards in your practice, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.